-- Toys will be disinfected and rotated daily.
-Any soft toys (dolls, stuffed animals, dress up) will be put in storage.
+- Toys will be disinfected daily.
+Any soft toys (dolls, stuffed animals, dress up) have been put in storage.

-- Children will bring their own school supplies (crayons, markers, scissors, play dough, etc.) which will not be shared.
+- Children must bring their own school supplies (crayons, markers, scissors, play dough, etc.) which will not be shared.

-- Auxiliary programming will be significantly impacted.
-Children will remain with their morning cohorts through the afternoon.
+- Auxiliary programming has been significantly impacted.
+Children remain with their morning cohorts through the afternoon.

-- If a child becomes symptomatic at school they will be taken to a designated empty classroom to wait with a teacher until they are picked up.
+- If a child becomes symptomatic at school they are taken to a designated empty classroom to wait with a teacher until they are picked up.
 Any child who appears sick (COVID-19 or otherwise) must be picked up immediately.

 - In the event of a positive case in the school (child or staff), the entire school community will be notified via Brightwheel text alert.
 The infected person’s identity will not be shared.
 We will contact the Philadelphia Health Department to determine our course of action.
 We will most likely close the classroom and request that the entire class quarantine for 14 days.
-The class will pivot to online learning during this time.
-The entire school will remain at home for 72 hours while the school is thoroughly cleaned and while we collaborate with the Health Department to ensure a safe re-opening.
+After 72 hours, the class will pivot to online learning.
+The entire school will remain at home for 72 hours while the school is thoroughly cleaned and while we consult with the Philadelphia Health Department to ensure a safe re-opening.